kateolmstead/playnomics-ios/README.md

 }
 ```

-### Event Driven Frame - Open the Store
+### Currency Balance Low Placement

-An advantage of a *dynamic* frames is that they can be triggered by in-game events.
-For each in-game event you would configure a separate frame.
+An advantage of a *dynamic* placement is that it can be triggered by in-game events.
+For each in-game event you would configure a separate placement.
 While segmentation may be helpful in deciding what message you show, it may be sufficient to show the same message to all players.

-In particular one event, for examle, a player may deplete their premium currency and you want to remind them that they can re-up through your store.
+For example, a player may deplete their premium currency and you want to remind them that they can re-up through your store.
 In this context, we display the same message to all players.

 <table>
     <thead>